-The methodical analysis performed was conducted along the following steps:
+The independent vulnerability analysis performed was conducted along the following steps:

-- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considers whether potential vulnerabilities can already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review was performed on the TOE.
-During the attack oriented analysis the protection of the TOE was analysed using the knowledge gained from all previous evaluation classes.
-This resulted in the identification of (additional) potential vulnerabilities, the analysis of which was performed according to the attack methods in [JIL-AAPS].
-An important source for assurance in this step was the technical report [HW-ETRfC] of the underlying platform. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
+- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considers whether potential vulnerabilities can already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review is performed on the TOE.
+During this attack-oriented analysis the protection of the TOE is analysed using the knowledge gained from all evaluation classes.
+This results in the identification of (additional) potential vulnerabilities.
+This analysis used the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
 A judgment was made on how to assure that these potential vulnerabilities were not exploitable.
-The potential vulnerabilities were demonstrated to be non-exploitable through penetration testing or were addressed by a guidance update.
+The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-The total test effort expended by the evaluators was 5 weeks.
-During that test campaign, 40% of the total time was spent on Perturbation attacks and 60% on side-channel testing.
+The total test effort expended by the evaluators was 118 days.
+During that test campaign, 98% of the total time was spent on side-channel testing and 2% on Perturbation attacks.